Rocky Mountain Day Hikes

 Fern Lake - The area drifts significantly in winter in the burned area.

-Longs Peak - Winter conditions have taken over.
+5/12 - Longs Peak - From Longs Peak to Estes Cone, snow on the trail has mostly melted.
+Winter conditions have taken over.
 Any venture will require proper winter equipment, route-finding skills, and knowledge of winter travel.
 Expect to encounter snow and ice, extremely cold temperatures, avalanche hazards, and high winds.

 Alpine Visitor Ctr Web Cam